codaubianca/codaubianca/README.md

 ### Hi there 👋

-⏳ I recently finished my bachelor thesis on the subject of *Inconspicuous Adversarial Patches against Object Detection* (PyTorch).
+💻 I am a master student at Karlsruhe Institute of Technology (KIT) in Germany.
+📚 Specializing in information systems and AI
-🏃‍♀️ I'm currently experimenting with Python, PyTorch and ScikitLearn in my spare time.
+🏃‍♀️ Currently experimenting with Python, PyTorch and ScikitLearn in my spare time.
 😄 Pronouns: she/her

 <!--